createlogic/Web-Front-end-Development-Guidelines/directorystructure.md

 [The JavaScript](js.md) section would provide more in depth knowledge on required coding practices to follow and other rules for validation.

-###documentation
-This directory would contain necessary documentation to support templates structure, code style & various other aspects.

-###build
+##build
 This directory would contain the production version of the source using a build process using Grunt.
 All the plugins contributing to the build would also be provided with the package for an easy source update and build process.

+##documentation
+This directory would contain necessary documentation to support templates structure, code style & various other aspects of the project.